 Student Council in Loreto College.

 Each class across each year group elects a representative to the Student Council, who meet regularly with staff representatives.
 Students are encouraged to discuss issues of relevance to them and to participate in the decision-making process in our school.
 These students are active in fundraising for charity, and in the organisation of wellbeing days and events, as well as events relating to current affairs for the benefit of staff, students and the wider community.
-Thanks are extended to the Student Council of 2019/2020 for their endeavours on behalf of their school community, and to their mentor, Ms Jennifer Bracken.
+Best wishes to the newly elected Student Council for 2021/2022 and the facilitation of the election by mentor Ms Yvonne Doyle.

 1st Year: Grace McGrath, Halima Ogunleye, Aoibe Maher, Emer Wallace, Michelle

 2nd Year: Olivia McHale, Tara Reilly, Rachel Kelly, Dominkia Waduge, Katie Muldoon, Aidah Reilly

 3rd Year: Samanta Juskaite, Doireann Ni Conchuir Ni Leonaird, Clodagh McGlynn, Sara Assebbane, Lucia Walsh

 Transition Year: Aerin Hogan, Emily Kiernan, Grace O’Neill, Holly Swarbrigg Carroll